SteveJustin1963/tec-SCOPE/README.md

 \ Motor Control and Slewing
 : motor-control-and-slewing
-  \ Code for controlling motors using worm drives
+  \ Code for controlling dc motors using worm drives
   \ Implement non-linear interpolation and trigonometry for precise angle control
   \ Handle manual slewing using switches and joystick
   \ Implement automatic slewing for go-to functionality